 And remember, you can be grateful for big things and small things.
 If you’re feeling really low, then simply having been able to get up and take a shower can be huge thing to be grateful for.

-To get my gratitude cards, just click on the image below and sign up to my weekly letters.
-You’ll receive them in your inbox and once printed you’ll be ready to go.
+To get my gratitude cards, just head to the very bottom of this website and sign up to my weekly letters and free resources.
+You’ll receive an email with a link to the gratitude cards in your inbox.
+Once printed, you’re ready to go.